Michigan Minimum Wage Threatens to Drive Janitorial Service Pricing Up

 - Employee Benefits

-- Directs Costs (cleaning supplies, paper products, etc.)
+- Direct Costs (cleaning supplies, paper products, etc.)

 - Profit